pureinsights/discovery-cli/USER.md

 - Type: The format is `type={type}`.

 `--record`::
 (Optional, string) The id of the record that will be retrieved.
 The result is appended to the seed in a `record` field.
-If the id is empty or not sent, the command retrieves every record.

 The `filter` and `record` flags are mutually exclusive.